ipta/pulsar-clock-corrections/T2runtime/clock/gbt2gps.clk.md

 2025-11-25 20:44:10.043 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
 2025-11-26 20:39:39.405 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
 2025-11-27 20:39:39.944 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
+2025-11-28 20:42:06.214 - Validation failed: New version of T2runtime/clock/gbt2gps.clk MJDs differ from old version where they overlap in 8407 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/T2runtime/clock/gbt2gps.clk.log)